Cockapoo Advice guide (Before you buy)

 Cockapoos are primarily family companions.
 They are intelligent, eager to please, happy, friendly, outgoing, and comical.
 These dogs can go from active outdoorsy dogs to couch potatoes on a whim.

-They are also intuitive and pick up on routines and emotions; thus, they are ideal therapy dogs.
+They are also intuitive and pick up on routines and emotions and are thus ideal therapy dogs.
 But it’s a disadvantage for Cockapoos with constantly anxious owners.

 However, since they thrive on attention, they tend to develop separation anxiety signs when left alone for extended periods.

-Cockapoos don’t bark often, but some will, occasionally, as a stranger approaches the house or due to boredom or distress.
+Cockapoos don’t bark a lot but, some will, occasionally as a stranger approaches the house or due to boredom or distress.

-This Poodle mix is highly adaptable and can thrive on a farm or in smaller spaces such as apartments if physical and mental needs are met.
+This Poodle mix is highly adaptable and can thrive in a farm, or smaller spaces such as apartment as long as physical and mental needs are met.

-Children should learn to handle this dog without hurting him, but they should always supervise their interactions.
+Children should learn how to best handle this dog without hurting him but, always supervise their interactions.

 Buying a Cockapoo puppy